Rexlinriolin/Food-waste-matcher/readme.md

-# 🍱 Smart Food Matcher - Chennai
+# 🍱 Food Waste Matcher - Chennai

 A modern data-driven solution to reduce food waste by intelligently matching surplus food from restaurants, hotels, and canteens with NGOs in **Chennai, Tamil Nadu** that can collect and distribute it to those in need.